 Let’s dive into the five biggest cloud security risks to watch out for in 2023, and what you can do about it.

 One of the biggest cloud security threats is simply due to human negligence, so it’s completely preventable.
 A cloud misconfiguration happens when a user or admin fails to properly set a cloud platform’s security setting.
 For example, an admin could accidentally allow unrestricted outbound access, causing unprivileged applications and servers to communicate with each other.
 One real-life example of misconfigured cloud services is the Alteryx breach in 2017, during which the online marketing firm exposed data from millions of households by misconfiguring an AWS S3 Bucket.

 Despite its preventability, misconfiguration is a major problem.
 From 2018 to 2019, the number of records exposed by cloud misconfigurations increased by 80%, according to a study by DivvyCloud.
-In addition to data exposure and breaches, misconfiguration can result in brute-force attempts and exploits.
+In addition to data loss, exposure and breaches, misconfiguration can result in brute-force attempts and exploits.

 What you should do:

-- Deploy MFA (multi-factor authentication) to reduce the risk of unauthorized access due to credential compromise.
+- Deploy MFA (multi-factor authentication) to reduce the security risk of unauthorized access due to credential compromise.
 When you haven’t enabled MFA or you’ve applied a bypass setting, you’ve significantly increased your organization’s risk, making it susceptible to threats like phishing, brute-force attempts and stolen passwords.

 - Practice RDP security best practices.
 If you absolutely have to use RDP, always make sure to abide by security best practices by implementing least-privilege principles, enabling network-level authentication, and always putting RDP-enabled services behind a VPN.